Matthew Royse is the marketing director for Syntax, a leading global managed cloud provider for mission-critical applications.

 He speaks about marketing strategy, content marketing, social selling, social media, and personal branding at many national events, including the Internet Summit, Charlotte Digital Summit, Ragan Communications conferences, Frost and Sullivan Digital Marketing and Strategy Executive Summits, Duke University, the Research Triangle Park (RTP) 180° speaking series, and the Publicity Club of Chicago.

-He has also counseled the communications team at the Vatican (Rome, Italy) on their social media strategy.
+He has counseled the communications team at the Vatican (Rome, Italy) on their social media strategy.
 He helped that team pick the Pope’s next social media platform after Twitter.
 Do you know which platform?
 Ask me today.

-He is also a contributor to PR Daily, Ragan.com, Content Marketing Institute, Business2Community, and Spin Sucks.
+He is a contributor to PR Daily, Ragan.com, Content Marketing Institute, Business2Community, and Spin Sucks.
 He is a Frost & Sullivan advisory board member for digital marketing and marketing strategy.
 He is also a mentor for the American Marketing Association Triangle chapter.

 He earned his MBA in marketing strategy and planning, and integrated marketing communications from DePaul University.
 Matthew obtained his bachelor of arts in speech communications from Penn State University.